tct-gaming/yaw/guide/mods.md

 Mods that work best in a set.
 Umbral mods, Augur mods.

 ## Peculiar Mods
-These are just apperance and they are funny.
+These are just appearance and they are funny.
 For instance one will grow flowers on bullet hit on an enemy

 ![PB](https://i.imgur.com/WyreFTb.jpg)